JuicyPasta/Claymore-No-Fee-Proxy/README.md

 ## Credit & Donations
 Offer us a beer (or something healthier)
+The easiest way to make a donation is redirecting the devfee to our wallet for a few time. :-) Or you can still send a simple donation.
 - [JuicyPasta](https://github.com/JuicyPasta) - 0xfeE03fB214Dc0EeDc925687D3DC9cdaa1260e7EF
 - Drdada - 0xB7716d5A768Bc0d5bc5c216cF2d85023a697D04D (ethermine)